pietro-foini/ISI-WFP/project/Data Sources/README.md

-# Notes
+# Data-Sources

-Into these folders, we stored the data sources collected in order to predict *food security* in some african countries.
+Into these folders, we stored the data sources collected in order to predict *food security* trends in some african countries.